Jetsurf/jet-bot/README.md

 ## Installation
 Requires https://github.com/Rapptz/discord.py discord python library to function.

 Requires youtube-dl and ffmpeg for online video/music playback.

 Soundclips are to be placed in a directory defined by discordbot.json.

 Likely more dependencies needed to be listed later.

 ## Configuration
 An example configuration file is given at discordbot.json.example.
 This file needs to be completed and moved to discordbot.json.

+Also, discordbot.service will need to be played in /etc/systemd/system/multi-user.target.wants/ for !restart to work.

 Playlist/Blacklist files are simple .txt files.
 They are simply a file containing the links to videos/songs to play with !playrandom